 Bulimia nervosa is a serious psychiatric illness characterised by recurrent binge-eating episodes (the consumption of abnormally large amounts of food in a short period of time), followed by self-induced vomiting, fasting, over-exercising and/or the misuse of laxatives, enemas or diuretics.

-Bulimia nervosa differs from binge eating disorder as the binge episodes are associated with a sense of loss of control and are immediately followed by feelings of guilt and shame, which then leads the person to compensatory behaviours — i.e. to immediately purge themselves of the food they just ate.
+Bulimia nervosa differs from binge eating disorder (BED).
+While binge episodes in both illnesses are associated with a sense of loss of control and are followed by feelings of guilt and shame, a person experiencing bulimia nervosa will immediately engage in compensatory behaviours such a vomiting or exercise.

 Bulimia nervosa often starts with weight-loss dieting.
 The resulting food deprivation and inadequate nutrition can trigger what is, in effect, a starvation reaction — an overriding urge to eat.
-Once the person gives in to this urge, the desire to eat is uncontrollable, leading to a substantial binge on whatever food is available (often foods with high fat and sugar content), followed by compensatory behaviours.
-A repeat of weight-loss dieting often follows, leading to a binge/purge/exercise cycle, which becomes more compulsive and uncontrollable over time.
+For some, the desire to eat is uncontrollable, leading to a substantial binge on whatever food is available, followed by compensatory behaviours.
+A repeat of this behaviour often follows, leading to a binge/purge/exercise cycle, which can become more compulsive over time.